SkipyGroup/rpemotes/README.md

 This repository was created by **TayMcKenzieNZ** for strict usage with the Grand Theft Auto 5 unofficial multiplayer platform 'FiveM', and is under the GNU General Public License v3.0 license.

 All custom props and animations were provided to RPEmotes **by the community** with **express permission** and must **not** be extracted from [RpEmotes](https://github.com/TayMcKenzieNZ/rpemotes), reuploaded to any websites, forums or discord servers without permission **and** credits given.

-If you want to modify RPEmotes ***(does not apply if you want to use it for personal purposes)*** you are free to do so, however the RPEmotes Project Team will **not** assist you with this.
-All **unofficial** copies and modifications of RPEmotes void any support.

-Pull requests are actively reviewed and discussed with TayMcKenzieNZ and the RPEmotes Project Team, and will be accepted so long as they do not contain animation / prop files *(we need permission before adding them)* breaking changes or suspicious and / or malicious code.

-We also do not accept any copyrighted material.
-This includes but is not limited to McDonald's, Subway, Sony Playstation, Microsoft Xbox, etc.

-✅ You are allowed to use the custom animations explicitly provided within **this** repository **only**

-✅ You are allowed to use the custom props explicitly provided within **this** repository **only**

-✅ You are allowed to add your **own custom animations or props** to **this** resource and use it on **your server**.
-The entire content must remain on your server and **not be reuploaded**.

-❌ You are **not** allowed to re-distribute the custom animations or props provided with this repository either on websites, forums, tebex store, discord or your own scripts / maps.

-❌ You are **not** allowed to claim the custom animations or props provided within this resource as your own work

-❌ You are **not** allowed to sell this script or any of the content within it

-❌ You are **not** to outright copy code from this script into your own resources without at least crediting everyone involved in the RPEmotes Project Team.
-Each and every one of them.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------